chathuri-sam/Modeling-Spatial-Dependence-in-Multi-Species-Point-Patterns/README.md

 For detailed results, please refer to the [pre-print](https://doi.org/10.22541/au.172623817.72677555/v1).

 ## **Repository Contents**
-- `src/`: Updated code for simulating from a MLGCP and Code to fit MLGCP and SPIGPP models and evaluate their performance.
+- `src/`: Updated code for simulating from a MLGCP and Code to fit MLGCP and SPIGPP models and evaluating their performance.
 - `README.md`: Overview and instructions for using the repository.

 ---

 ## **Installation**

-1. Ensure you have R (version 4.3.1 or above) installed on your system.
+1. Ensure you have R installed on your system.
+We have gotten the code to work on R 4.2.1 (linux) and R 4.3.1 (Windows) but the installation of `RandomFieldsUtils` fails on R 4.4.2 (linux).
 2. Required R packages include those available in CRAN;
  - *spatstat* - version 3.0-6
  - *ggplot2* - version 3.5.1
  - *ecespa* - version 1.1-17

-3. Packages that are not currently avaiable on CRAN;
+3. Packages that are not currently available on CRAN;
   - *RandomFieldsUtils* - version 1.2.5
   - *RandomFields* - version 3.3.14